Cut waste, increase quality and add value.

 Other manufacturers began to use Ford's ideas, but many realized that the inflexibility of his system was a problem.
 Taiichi Ohno of Toyota then developed the Toyota Production System (TPS), which used Just In Time manufacturing methods to increase efficiency.
 As Womack reported in his book, Toyota used this process successfully and, as a result, eventually emerged as one the most profitable manufacturing companies in the world.

-Lean manufacturing is based on finding efficiencies and removing wasteful steps that don't add value to the end product.
+The Lean approach is based on finding efficiencies and removing wasteful steps that don't add value to the end product.
 There's no need to reduce quality with lean manufacturing – the cuts are a result of finding better, more efficient ways of accomplishing the same tasks.

 To find the efficiencies, lean manufacturing adopts a customer-value focus, asking "What is the customer willing to pay for?"
 Customers want value, and they'll pay only if you can meet their needs.
 They shouldn't pay for defects, or for the extra cost of having large inventories.
 In other words, they shouldn't pay for your waste.

 Waste is anything that doesn't add value to the end product.
-In Lean Manufacturing, there are eight categories* of waste that you should monitor:
+There are eight categories* of waste that you should monitor:

 The first seven sources of waste were originally outlined in the Toyota production system, and were called "muda."
 Lean Manufacturing often adds the eighth "workforce" category.

-Although the aim of Lean Manufacturing is to remove as much waste as possible by continuously refining your processes, you probably won't eliminate waste completely.
+Although the aim is to remove as much waste as possible by continuously refining your processes, you probably won't eliminate waste completely.

-According to the Lean Manufacturing philosophy, waste always exists, and no matter how good your process is right now, it can always be better.
-Lean Manufacturing relies on this fundamental philosophy of continuous improvement, known as
+According to the Lean philosophy, waste always exists, and no matter how good your process is right now, it can always be better.
+This commitment to continuous improvement is known as Kaizen .

 One of the key tools used to find this waste is a Value Stream Map (VSM).
 This shows how materials and processes flow through your organization to bring your product or service to the consumer.
 It looks at how actions and departments are connected, and it highlights the waste.
 As you analyze the VSM, you'll see the processes that add value and those that don't.
 You can then create a "future state" VSM that includes as few non-value-adding activities as possible.